pcaressa/WTF/README.md

 ### 2.2.
 How a source file is compiled

+The compiling technique Moore's describes in his book and I'll repeat here is a smart bottom-up operator precedence algorithm, discussed for example as early as in 1959 by H. Kanner *An Algebraic Translator*, CACM 2(10), 19-22.
+However my approach will be so elementary that no notion on formal languages nor compiling theory will be needed.

-We will need the following stacks, during the compiling process:
+Instead, we will need the following stacks, during the compiling process:

-- `_DICT` used to store quadruples *(w, p, r, v)*.
+- `_DICT`, the *dictionary*, used to store quadruples *(w, p, r, v)*.
-- `_DSTK` used to store temporary single data (numbers/references).
+- `_DSTK`, the *stack*, used to store temporary single data (numbers/references).
-- `_CSTK` used to store "compiled code" thus pairs *(r,v)* where *r* is the address of a subroutine and *v* a value passed it as parameter.
+- `_CSTK`, the *code stack*, used to store "compiled code" thus pairs *(r,v)* where *r* is the address of a subroutine and *v* a value passed it as parameter.

 Those stacks will be also available at run-time and they are, at start, empty, except for `_DICT` which contains built-in words.

 The compilation process scans words from the source file and compiles them to the `_CSTK` stack, using the `_DSTK` as store for words not yet to be compiled but already scanned.
 Indeed, once a word *w* has been parsed we look for it inside the dictionary whose elements are quadruples *(w, p, r, v)* where:

 - *p* is an unsigned byte, the *priority* of the word.
 - *r* is the address of a machine language subroutine, the *routine* of the word.
 - *v* is a the *word value* which is passed to the subroutine as parameter.

-The higher *p** the sooner the word will be compiled, while the subroutine call *r(v)* represents the operational semantics of the word.
+The higher *p* the sooner the word will be compiled, while the subroutine call *r(v)* represents the operational semantics of the word.

 Namely, suppose we parsed *w* and found it in `_DICT` as *(w,p,r,v)*: